-Thankfully, he decided that I would stay for 10 days, and would get started immediately.
+He decided I would stay for 10 days and get started immediately.

-This monk would later have the role of my mentor, and every day I would have a meeting with him at 4 pm to discuss my progress.
+This would later be my mentor, and every day, I would meet with him at 4 pm to discuss my progress.

-First I went to hand over my phone and any unnecessary possessions.
+First I went to hand over my phone (AKA no photos, I’m sorry) and any unnecessary possessions.

 Next, the female monk at the front desk handed me an overview of the rules and the schedule.

-I was to obtain from any sexual activities, accept the silent retreat, and would fast after midday.
+I was to obtain from any sexual activities, respect the silent retreat, and would fast after midday.

 Furthermore, I was to get up every day at 4:30 am and would have house chores.

-The schedule included 10 hours of meditation every day.
+My schedule included ten hours of meditation every day.
 A mix of seated and walking meditation, an hour each time.

 Breakfast was served at 5:30 am and ended at 6 am.
 Lunch 11:30 am – 12 pm.
 After that, you only drink water since the holy script says that any food after midday is an excess.

-In general, a Vipassana meditation retreat in Myanmar is a minimum of a 10 day retreat.
-Here you are expected to do the full 10 day silent meditation course, and follow all the rules set by the meditation center.
+Generally, a Vipassana meditation retreat in Myanmar is at least a 10-day retreat.
+Here, you are expected to do the full 10-day silent meditation course and follow all the rules determined by the meditation center.

 The female monk took me to the foreigners’ building.